 \subsection{Logical Optimizer and Runtime}

-Agents emit pipeline variants in overlapping batches.
-Stratum fuses each batch into a unified DAG and pass it to the logical optimizer.
+Agents emit pipeline variants in batches.
+Stratum fuses each batch into a unified DAG and passes it to the logical optimizer.

-\header{Metadata Collection and Rewrites:} Skrub treats most operators as black boxes, limiting optimization opportunities.
-Stratum addresses this by performing a metadata collection pass that extracts operator-level metadata---such as operator type (e.g., dataframe operation, estimator), source library (e.g., Pandas, scikit-learn), structural properties (e.g., selection and projection), and data characteristics (e.g., \#rows, \#cols, and datatypes)---and materializes it within the operator objects.
-With metadata available, the optimizer applies rule-based rewrites including classical data system optimizations and API-aware rewrites, while preserving semantic equivalence.
-Examples include predicate pushdown, read sharing, CSE, and constant folding to reduce redundant computation and improve data locality.
-Rewrite ordering is workload-dependent (delaying projection pushdown for higher CSE opportunities).
+\header{Logical Operators and Rewrites}: We compile skrub DataOps into a common logical operator hierarchy (e.g., SELECT, PROJECT, MAP, TRANSFORMER, and ESTIMATOR).
+Skrub treats most operators as black boxes.
+Stratum performs a metadata collection pass to extract operator-level metadata, such as operator type (e.g., dataframe operation, estimator), source library, structural properties (e.g., selection and projection), and data characteristics (e.g., \#rows, \#cols, and datatypes).
+Using this metadata, the optimizer applies logical rewrites that preserve semantic equivalence, including predicate pushdown, read sharing, CSE, and constant folding to reduce redundant computation and improve data locality.
 Figure~\ref{fig:dag} shows a simplified execution graph after fusing four pipelines that combine two preprocessing techniques (in {blue}) with two models (in {red}) and applying logical rewrites.
-API-aware rewrites address inefficiencies in common libraries, e.g., reordering Pandas operations to minimize copies under copy-on-write semantics, enabling safe in-place updates, and replacing non-vectorized loops with vectorized implementations.
+Stratum also applies API-aware rewrites, such as reordering Pandas operations to reduce copies under copy-on-write, enabling in-place updates, and replacing non-vectorized loops with vectorized implementations.

-\header{Operator Lowering:} Following metadata collection and the initial rewrite passes, stratum lowers top-level operators into fine-grained operators to expand the optimization space.
-For example, cross-validation is unrolled into an explicit DAG rather than repeatedly executing the same subgraph, and skrub’s \texttt{TableVectorizer} (see Figure~\ref{fig:dag})---which encapsulates automatic missing value imputation and feature transformations---is decomposed into independent operators such as \texttt{cleaner}, \texttt{DatetimeEncoder}, \texttt{StringEncoder}, and \texttt{OneHotEncoder}.
-This lowering enables accurate cost estimates, fine-grained reuse and more effective parallelization.
+\header{Operator Lowering:} Following metadata collection and logical rewrites, stratum lowers logical operators (e.g., TRANSFORMER, ESTIMATOR) into fine-grained physical operators (e.g., \texttt{OneHotEncoder} or \texttt{ElasticNet}) and apply physical-level rewrites.
+It further decomposes high-level operators such as skrub's \texttt{TableVectorizer} (Figure~\ref{fig:dag}), which encapsulates automatic missing value imputation and feature transformations, into independent operators like \texttt{cleaner}, \texttt{StringEncoder}, and \texttt{OneHotEncoder}.
+Similarly, higher-level constructs such as cross-validation and hyperparameter search, which repeatedly execute the same subgraph, are unrolled into explicit DAGs.
+This lowering enables accurate cost estimation, runtime planning, and memory management.